verbeemen/NLP--text_generators/README.md

 ```

 # Show Results:
- - Generate Text
+ - Generating text
-   - When the model is initialized, we can easily generate text by calling the generate_text method.
+   - Once the model is initialised, we can easily generate text by calling the generate_text method.
-     If the n-gram parameter == 3, the model will start with 3 _start tokens_ (e.g. "###") and then it will generate the next character based on the probability distribution of '###'.
-E.g. the probability of the next character being 'a' is 0.25, the probability of the next character being 'b' is 0.33, c is 0.03, d is 0.05, ... z is 0.0001.
+     If the n-gram parameter == 3, the model starts with 3 _start tokens_ (e.g. "###") and then generates the next character based on the probability distribution of "###".
+For example, the probability that the next token is 'a' is 0.25, the probability that the next token is 'b' is 0.33, c is 0.03, d is 0.05, ... z is 0.0001.
-     Next, when the model has chosen the next character (e.g. 'a'), it starts to generate the next character based on the probability distribution of '##a'.
-This continues until the model finds it stopping criteria.
+     Then, when the model has chosen the next character (e.g. 'a'), it starts generating the next character based on the probability distribution of '##a'.
+This continues until the model finds its stopping criterion.

 ```python
     # Show some results